Former Superintendent, Guilford County Schools

-A passionate advocate for providing high-quality education to all children, Dr. Sharon L. Contreras made history in August 2016 when she became the first woman, first person of Latina heritage, and the second African-American superintendent of Guilford County Schools in North Carolina.
-Contreras is focused on one goal: ensuring that every student graduates college and career ready.
+Dr. Sharon Contreras is the former superintendent of Guilford County Schools in North Carolina.
+A passionate advocate for providing a high-quality education to every child, Dr. Contreras made history in 2016 when she became the first woman, first person of Latina heritage, and second African-American superintendent of Guilford County.

-Contreras began her career as a high school English teacher before serving as a principal, area superintendent, and assistant superintendent in Rockford, Ill.
-She went on to serve as chief academic officer for Clayton County Public Schools in Georgia and Providence Public Schools in Rhode Island, where she developed high-performing teams and helped improved graduation rates and access to rigorous academic programs.
+Dr. Contreras began her career in education as a high school English teacher before serving as a principal, area superintendent, and assistant superintendent in Rockford, Ill.
+She went on to work as chief academic officer for Clayton County Public Schools in Georgia and Providence Public Schools in Rhode Island.
+In those roles, she developed high-performing teams and worked to increase graduation rates and access to rigorous academic programs.

-In 2011, Contreras became the first woman of color in the history of New York to serve as superintendent of one of the state’s largest districts.
-As superintendent of Syracuse City School District (SCSD), she increased access to challenging academic courses, expanded career and technical education options, and improved low-performing schools.
-Under her leadership, SCSD established 16 new career pathways for high school students, opening a school for gifted elementary children and two new high schools that allowed students to earn associate’s degrees in electrical engineering technology, manufacturing technology, and health-related fields.
+In 2011, Dr. Contreras became the first woman of color in the history of New York to lead one of the state’s largest districts.
+As superintendent of Syracuse City School District (SCSD), she increased access to challenging coursework, expanded career and technical education options, and improved low-performing schools.
+Under her leadership, SCSD established 16 new career pathways for high school students and opened a school for gifted elementary children as well as two new high schools that allowed students to earn associate’s degrees in electrical engineering technology, manufacturing technology, and health-related fields.

-Over the course of her nearly 30-year career, Contreras has received countless awards for her civic work and leadership including: YWCA Champion of Opportunity Award; The Network Journals 25 Influential Women in Business Award; Interdenominational Ministers’ Alliance Drum Major for Social Justice Award; Nosotros Radio Latina of the Year; Delta Sigma Theta Sorority’s Fortitude Award; Southwest Community Health Center Leadership Award; Upstate University Hospital Community Leader Award; and the NAACP Freedom Award.
+Dr. Contreras is a chief in residence with Chiefs for Change, providing coaching, advising, and thought partnership to Chiefs for Change members and participants in the Future Chiefs leadership development program.
+Over the course of her nearly 30-year career, Dr. Contreras has received numerous awards for her civic work and leadership.
+These include the YWCA Champion of Opportunity Award; The Network Journal’s 25 Influential Women in Business Award; Interdenominational Ministers’ Alliance Drum Major for Social Justice Award; Nosotros Radio Latina of the Year; Delta Sigma Theta Sorority’s Fortitude Award; Southwest Community Health Center Leadership Award; Upstate University Hospital Community Leader Award; and the NAACP Freedom Award.

-Contreras earned her doctorate in educational leadership and policy analysis and a master’s in educational administration from the University of Wisconsin-Madison.
-She also holds a master’s in English literature and English education and a bachelor’s in English literature from the State University of New York at Binghamton.
+Dr. Contreras earned her doctorate in educational leadership and policy analysis and a master’s in educational administration from the University of Wisconsin-Madison.
+In addition, she holds a master’s in English literature and English education and a bachelor’s in English literature from the State University of New York at Binghamton.